Tired of Uncertainty, Homeschool Mom Takes Control

 Q: Did Jaxson experience remote learning due to the pandemic, and how is homeschooling different?

 A: Yes he did, and I think that may have given my husband kind of a bad taste about homeschooling.
 Homeschooling is a totally different experience though!
-The public schools who don’t typically do remote learning we’re having to scramble to put this curriculum together and get this process in place for remote learning.
+The public schools that don’t typically do remote learning were having to scramble to put this curriculum together and get this process in place for remote learning.
 It was pieced together as best as possible, and it wasn’t great.

 Q: What are some of the benefits of homeschooling?
 How does your family enjoy it?